 An investigation is required if an incident

-- Resulted in time loss
+- Results in time loss

-- Could have caused serious injury to a worker
+- Could have caused serious injury to a worker (a near miss)

-- Involved a major structural failure and/or
+- Involves a major structural failure and/or

-The investigation includes these six steps:
+The investigation includes six steps:

 - Secure the scene